Paragraph 84 (Para 55)

 An inspirational, sustainable, energy efficient family home

-This Para 84 project (formerly para 55) also represents the first consent of its kind within the borough of Tandridge District Council.
+This Paragraph 84 (Para 55) also represents the first consent of its kind within the borough of Tandridge District Council.
 An innovative 6,500²ft development in the Metropolitan Green Belt and High Weald National Landscape (formerly AONB).

-This project was originally submitted under PPS7 but was Allowed at Appeal shortly after the introduction of the NPPF.
-So this project was the very first Para 55 house to be granted consent.
-It was also therefore the first para 55 project within a Green Belt and National Landscape (AONB).
+This project was originally submitted under Planning Policy Statement Seven (PPS7) but was Allowed at Appeal shortly after the introduction of the NPPF.
+So this project was the very first Paragraph 55 (Para 55) house to be granted consent.
+It was also therefore the first Para 55 project within a Green Belt and National Landscape (AONB).

 The house and its associated outbuildings are conceived as a well mannered re-ordering of building forms which draw reference from the form and layout characteristics of the adjacent stable buildings.